earthly/earthly/docs/guides/integration.md

 ```
 {% sample lang="Service Dependencies" %}

-The Docker compose specifies the application's dependencies.
-It is useful for local development.
-It can be started and stopped using `docker-compose up -d` and `docker-compose down`.
+The Docker compose configuration specifies the application's dependencies.
+It is useful for local development and can be started and stopped using `docker-compose up -d` and `docker-compose down`.
 This will also be essential for our Earthly integration tests.

 Docker Compose: